 The point of email marketing isn’t just to add another channel of advertising to your target audience.
 Email marketing and weekly email newsletters allow your customers to feel your presence, to keep your business in mind.

 For you, this translates into more transactions with your customers, more traffic on your website, and faster overall growth.
 Through analytics, the data you receive from your email campaigns will tell you more about your customer base than focus groups ever could.
-The median ROI for email marketing is 122%, far higher than most other marketing channels.
+The average ROI for email marketing is 40:1, far higher than most other marketing channels.

 At the end of the day, email marketing is by far the strongest tool for digital marketing.
 The question is, can you use it properly and drive growth for your business?